Cloud-Code-Academy/dsa_compsci/force-app/main/default/apexdeepdive/string deep dive/length/length.md

 ---
 ### Challenge: Counting 18-Character Salesforce IDs

-In many Salesforce applications, it is important to differentiate between 15-character and 18-character IDs, especially when integrating with systems that require the case-insensitive version.
+In many Salesforce applications, it is important to differentiate between 15-character and 18-character IDs.
+This distinction is crucial when integrating with systems that require the case-insensitive version of the ID.
+By identifying and using 18-character IDs, you can ensure consistency and prevent issues related to case sensitivity, enhancing system compatibility and data integrity.

 **Your task:**
 Write code that processes a list of Salesforce ID strings and counts how many of them are 18 characters long.
 You will start with a predefined list of IDs that includes both 15-character and 18-character IDs.